priscilla-takyi/ghana-shipping-port-analytics/README.md

 This project is an end-to-end data analytics project focused on **Ghana's shipping and port activity**.

-The project combines **SQL database development and analysis with Microsoft Power BI** to transform port activity data into structured analytical tables and interactive business intelligence.
+The project combines **SQL database development and Microsoft Power BI** to transform port activity data into structured analytical tables and an interactive business intelligence dashboard.

 The analysis focuses on: